 Reichstag building.
 Historic building in Berlin, originally constructed to house the Imperial Diet of the German Empire.
 It was opened in 1894 and housed the Diet until it was burned in 1933.
 Restored with an addition of glass dome and used as Parliament building since 1999.

 Berlin Wall.
-Heavily guarded concrete barrier dividing Berlin into West and East part during the Cold War era.
+Heavily guarded concrete barriers dividing Berlin into West and East parts during the Cold War era.
 Demolished in 1989 when Germany was reunited.
 Memorial in place available to visit and learn about its history.

 Hohenschwangau Castle.
-Also known as Schloss Hohenschwangau, this 19th century palace is located in southern Germany.
-It’s famous for being childhood residence of King Ludwig II of Bavaria (and later his summer residence) and was built by his father, King Maximilian II of Bavaria.
+Also known as Schloss Hohenschwangau, this 19th-century palace is located in southern Germany.
+It’s famous for being the childhood residence of King Ludwig II of Bavaria (and later his summer residence) and was built by his father, King Maximilian II of Bavaria.

 Cologne Cathedral.
-Massive Gothic cathedral with twin spires in Cologne, can be seen from any point in the city.
+A massive Gothic cathedral with twin spires in Cologne can be seen from any point in the city.
 There are guided tours with spectacular views of the city.

 Alexanderplatz.
-Named after Russian Emperor Alexander during his visit to Berlin in 1805, was originally famous for main train station and market place.
-Nowadays it is pedestrian square hosting iconic 365 meter TV tower and World Clock.
+Named after Russian Emperor Alexander during his visit to Berlin in 1805, was originally famous for its main train station and marketplace.
+Nowadays it is a pedestrian square hosting an iconic 365 meter TV tower and World Clock.

 Museum Island.
 Also known as Museumsinse, is a northern half of an island in the Spree River in the central Mitte district of Berlin.
 Hosting several museums and a national gallery.

 Checkpoint Charlie.
-A symbol of Cold war era, this former border crossing between West and East Germany stands as a reminder of terrible past of once divided Berlin.
-Preserved white sentry guard house and cobbled border line serve as a reminder of those times.
+A symbol of the Cold war era, this former border crossing between West and East Germany stands as a reminder of the terrible past of once divided Berlin.
+Preserved white sentry guardhouse and cobbled border line serve as a reminder of those times.

 Sanssouci.
-Famous summer palace of Frederick the Great, King of Prussia, located in Potsdam (near Berlin).
+The famous summer palace of Frederick the Great, King of Prussia, located in Potsdam (near Berlin).
 Many compare it to Versailles in France, although this palace is much smaller and decorated in intimate Rococo style.

 Europa-Park.
-Largest theme park in Germany, and the second most popular theme park resort in Europe (after Disneyland Paris).
+The largest theme park in Germany, and the second most popular theme park resort in Europe (after Disneyland Paris).
 Various rides and themed areas with live shows.

 Fernsehturm.
-Iconic tower with viewing platform and revolving restaurant.
-Located in Berlin at famous Alexanderplatz.
+Iconic tower with a viewing platform and revolving restaurant.
+Located in Berlin at the famous Alexanderplatz.

 Memorial to the Murdered Jews of Europe.
 Also known as the Holocaust Memorial, located in Berlin, consists of 2,711 columns commemorating Holocaust together with an underground exhibition room.

 Marienplatz.
-Central square in Munich, built in 12th century, famous city landmark.
-Nowadays main transport hub with St. Peter’s church, two town halls and a toy museum.
+The central square in Munich, built in the 12th century, is a famous city landmark.
+Nowadays the main transport hub with St. Peter’s church, two town halls, and a toy museum.

 Englischer Garten.
-Also known as English Garden, is a largest public park in Europe, located in Munich.
-Built in 18th century, this urban park has a beer garden, cycling and jogging trails and a lake.
+Also known as English Garden, is the largest public park in Europe, located in Munich.
+Built in the 18th century, this urban park has a beer garden, cycling and jogging trails, and a lake.

 Romantic Road.
-A scenic route of about 350 km (220 mi) originally promoted in 1950s by travel agents.
+A scenic route of about 350 km (220 mi) was originally promoted in the 1950s by travel agents.
 Worth a road trip with many attractions and sceneries along the way.

 East Side Gallery.
-Open air gallery of graffiti painted on a remains of Berlin Wall.
-About 118 artists collaborated on a project to celebrate wall’s destruction.
+Open-air gallery of graffiti painted on the remains of the Berlin Wall.
+About 118 artists collaborated on a project to celebrate the wall’s destruction.

 Chiemsee.
 A picturesque freshwater lake with 3 islands in Bavaria.
 Great for swimming and boating.
-One of the island hosts Benedictine nunnery.
+One of the islands hosts a Benedictine nunnery.

 Lorelei.
-The Lorelei is name of a 132 m high, steep slate rock on the bank of the river Rhine at Sankt Goarshausen in Germany.
-It is linked to a legend about siren due to a murmur water creates in the area.
-The legend inspired Heinrich Heine to write famous poem “Lorelei”.
+The Lorelei is the name of a 132 m high, steep slate rock on the bank of the river Rhine at Sankt Goarshausen in Germany.
+It is linked to a legend about sirens due to murmur water created in the area.
+The legend inspired Heinrich Heine to write a famous poem “Lorelei”.

 Munich Residenz.
 Museum complex in a former royal residence.
-It’s a largest city palace in Germany and it is preserved with original interiors and artworks.
+It’s the largest city palace in Germany and it is preserved with original interiors and artworks.

 Hofbräuhaus am Platzl.
-Legendary three floor beer hall in Munich.
-Originally built in 16th century, it was remodelled several times and destroyed during WWI bombing.
+Legendary three-floor beer hall in Munich.
+Originally built in the 16th century, it was remodeled several times and destroyed during the WWI bombing.
 Reopened in 1960.
-Hosts typical Bavarian restaurant, shows in a relaxing atmosphere.
+Hosts typical Bavarian restaurant shows in a relaxing atmosphere.

 Berlin Cathedral.
-Located on famous Museum Island, this 19th century elaborate cathedral hosts church organ with 7,000 pipes and royal tombs.
+Located on the famous Museum Island, this 19th-century elaborate cathedral hosts a church organ with 7,000 pipes and royal tombs.
 Guided tours also witch visits to the dome for views of the city.

 Zwinger.
-The palace in Dresden, near the border with Czech Republic, was built in Baroque style and designed by court architect Matthäus Daniel Pöppelmann.
-It served as the orangery, exhibition gallery and festival arena of the Dresden Court.
-Nowadays it hosts a garden, porcelain collection and museum on ancient scientific instruments.
+The palace in Dresden, near the border with the Czech Republic, was built in Baroque style and designed by court architect Matthäus Daniel Pöppelmann.
+It served as the orangery, exhibition gallery, and festival arena of the Dresden Court.
+Nowadays it hosts a garden, porcelain collection, and museum on ancient scientific instruments.

 Eltz Castle.
 Medieval castle in the hills above the Moselle River between Koblenz and Trier.
-Built in 12th century and it is still owned by the same family that lived there, generations ago.
+Built in the 12th century and it is still owned by the same family that lived there, generations ago.
 Hosts a treasury and Knights’ Hall.

 Frauenkirche.
 Gothic church in Munich with iconic domed towers.
-It’s a symbol of Munich and recognisable landmark and it’s also know for legendary Devil’s Footstep.
+It’s a symbol of Munich and a recognizable landmark and it’s also known for the legendary Devil’s Footstep.

 Bastei.
 Famous rock formation above Elbe River in a national park.
 Picturesque set of towering rocks in scenic surrounds with a historic bridge and hiking trails.

 New Town Hall.
-Neo-Gothic town hall in Munich, with 85m high tower.
-It hosts city council.
+The neo-Gothic town hall in Munich, with 85m high tower.
+It hosts the city council.
 Guided tours with city views from the tower are offered.

 Dresden Frauenkirche.
 Destroyed during WWII, this Lutheran church in Baroque style was reconstructed in 2005.
 It has one of the largest domes in Europe.

 Elbphilharmonie.
 Modern concert hall atop old warehouse, located in Hamburg.
-It is considered as most acoustically advanced concert hall in the world.
+It is considered the most acoustically advanced concert hall in the world.

 Speicherstadt.
 Harbour and canal in Hamburg.
 This is the largest warehouse district in the world.
-It was built during 18th and early 20th century.
+It was built during the 18th and early 20th centuries.

 Miniatur Wunderland.
 A model railway attraction in Hamburg, the largest of its kind in the world.
-Exhibition is constantly expanding, featuring famous global sites and has guided tours.
+The exhibition is constantly expanding, featuring famous global sites and has guided tours.

 Unter den Linden.
-A boulevard in the central Mitte district of Berlin, stratching from the City Palace to Brandenburg Gate, and it is named after the linden (lime) trees that line the grassed pedestrian mall on the median and the two broad carriageways.
-The avenue links numerous Berlin sights and landmarks and rivers for a beautiful sightseeing.
+A boulevard in the central Mitte district of Berlin, stretching from the City Palace to Brandenburg Gate and is named after the linden (lime) trees that line the grassed pedestrian mall on the median and the two broad carriageways.
+The avenue links numerous Berlin sights and landmarks and rivers for beautiful sightseeing.

 Reeperbahn.
-A street and also entertainment district in Hamburg.
-One of the two centres of Hamburg’s nightlife and also major red-light district.
+A street and also an entertainment district in Hamburg.
+One of the two centers of Hamburg’s nightlife and also a major red-light district.

 Gendarmenmarkt.
-Monumental, 18th century square and events space in Berlin.
-It is surrounded with impressive architecture and also famous for hosting an annual Christmas market and an ice rink.
+Monumental, 18th-century square and events space in Berlin.
+It is surrounded by impressive architecture and is also famous for hosting an annual Christmas market and an ice rink.

 Friedrichstraße.
 A major culture and shopping street in central Berlin.
-It is 3.5 kilometres long and one of the city’s most important roads with many landmarks.
+It is 3.5 kilometers long and one of the city’s most important roads with many landmarks.

-City of Berlin has more bridges than Venice – Berlin has incredible number of 960 bridges and 59.8 square kilometers of water consisting of lakes and around 180 kilometers of navigable waterways.
+The city of Berlin has more bridges than Venice – Berlin has an incredible number of 960 bridges and 59.8 square kilometers of water consisting of lakes and around 180 kilometers of navigable waterways.

 Munich is the second most punctual large airport in the world – only Tokyo airport is more punctual.

-Germany is Europe’s second largest beer consumer, immediately after Czech Republic.
+Germany is Europe’s second-largest beer consumer, immediately after the Czech Republic.
 Germans consumed 101.2 liters per capita in 2107.